Policy Brief

 - Continued close working with industry through the eco active business network and new initiatives such as the Sustainable Construction Summit.

 The Progress Report did not state explicitly whether the 17 targets for 2022 and the first half of 2023 had been achieved.
 A Freedom of Information request resulted in a schedule being provided, showing the status of each of the targets.
 This showed that nine had not been met.
-These include updating building by-laws, sustainable transport roadmap, active travel, use of renewable content petrol and diesel, creating a carbon neutral network and speeding up adoption of electric vehicles.
+These included updating building by-laws, sustainable transport roadmap, active travel, use of petrol and diesel containing renewable content, creating a carbon-neutral network and speeding up adoption of electric vehicles.
 Only one had been explicitly paused – supporting transition fuels.
 The targets that had been achieved were largely administrative, such as ratification of a treaty and green number plates for electric vehicles.
 The sustainable transport policy is the most important of the issues; it was eventually published in December 2023.

 Of the other major initiatives scheduled for 2023 –